Varun2024/movie-streaming-app/Readme-notes.md

 -useLocalSearchParams will store te parameter passed in the url Using <Link> tag just like react-router-dom Link -Groups are good for organizing sections of apps ; we can prevent a segment from showing in url by usineg '()' -header of app can be changed in the _layout.tsx
+-use app.json to change the logo image and all for changing the logo icon of the app